 You will be hurt by others in life.
 If you haven’t yet been properly annoyed, hurt, or angered by somebody around you, then get ready to be.
 People try to defeat us for a large variety of reasons.
 The motives of others are sometimes too lengthy to analyze.
 The more influence you attain in life, the more attacks on that influence will come your way.

 You should first realize that any attacks on your position, influence, or personality come from those who have a habit of perpetuating attacks on others.
 It is what gives them a sense of purpose in their purposeless days, and what drives them to win over others.
-Realize that this is an unhealthy view of competition; these people are not happy without confrontation, and make themselves miserable through confrontation.
+Realize that this is an unhealthy view of competition; these people are not happy without confrontation, yet counter-actively, make themselves miserable through confrontation.

 If you view confrontations as competitions, then know that the only way to win them is to avoid them.
 It takes two parties to have a confrontation, or any sort of fight.
 If you rescind your participation, you have not lost.
 This is an important thing to remember: if you refuse to participate in a confrontation, it does not mean you’ve lost the battle.

-The act of winning has a differing definition depending on who you ask.
+The act of winning has a changing definition depending on who you ask.
 There will be people in life who claim they won against you in a multitude of competitions you were not aware you were a part of.
 People can create competition out of thin air.
 We are competitive when we drive down the street, at the grocery store line, and with our own team members.

 Retaliation on your end is an acceptance of an invitation to compete.
 This competition can be in a form of a fight, or a legal battle.
 However, the acceptance comes from the person who retaliates.
 The one who retaliates is also at a disadvantage to begin with.
 When you retaliate, you give your opponent acknowledgement that what they say may be true enough to warrant a retaliation.
 Even if you blatantly disprove their attacks toward you, their competitive juices will motivate them to keep attacking, and keep inciting you to retaliate.